 Benny had recently left the Navy.
 Jack Benny became his stage name.
 In the late 1940s, he changed his name, legally.

-Benny saw many vaudeville acts from the pit of the Barrison Theatre, but “he caught the performing bug earlier in life,” says Laura Leff, of IJBFC.
+Benny saw many vaudeville acts from the pit of the Barrison Theatre, but “he caught the performing bug earlier in life,” says Laura Leibowitz, of IJBFC.
 Benny received his first violin, a half size, when he was six, the birth-year of his sister, Florence.
 He started lessons, right away, moving along quickly; going up the ladder of teachers.

-“Many recognized his had talent,” says Leff, “but he didn’t have enough self-discipline.”
+“Many recognized his had talent,” says Leibowitz, “but he didn’t have enough self-discipline.”
 The violin needs more discipline than do most instruments.
 Jack couldn’t sit and practice scales, for example, hour after hour; he'd look out the window and get lost in a daydream.

 Yet, if relatives or friends visited, Jack arranged a show, in the living room, starring him.
 He loved performing, but the violin was too demanding.
 Jack, instead, honed his comedic acting, as a way to get attention.

 Jack Benny, the performer, seems born, more than made.
-“Yes,” says Leff, “but events fall his way.
+“Yes,” says Leibowitz, “but events fall his way.
 He shows talent, playing the violin.
 He’s encouraged to put on shows at home.
 He leaves school, Julius Sinykin advises him.
 The Barrison Theatre is a block away from his home.
 Cora Salisbury uses him in her act.
 Audiences love ‘Salisbury and Benny.’”

 After two years touring, Cora Salisbury retired from vaudeville, returning to Waukegan to care for her ailing mother.
 Jack wants to continue performing.
 He teams with Lyman Woods

 They tour using much the same act as “Salisbury and Benny”; Benny calls himself “Ben K Benny” or “Bennie K Benny.
 By 1914, “Benny and Woods” are working for $400 a week, split evenly.
 They had steady work.
-“That’s vaudeville success,” says Leff, “steady work.”
+“That’s vaudeville success,” says Leibowitz, “steady work.”

 In 1917, Benny and Woods were booked at the Palace, in New York City.
 “The Palace was the top vaudeville theatre in the USA, its gold standard,” says Martin Gostanian, the maven of pop culture.
 “Other theatres booked ‘Palace Acts,’ sight unseen.
 Playing the Palace was money in the bank, for months afterwards.”